-Like a basket of muscle that should be tight and secure, contained within the bones of the pelvis.
+The pelvic floor muscles are like a basket of muscle contained within the bones of the pelvis.

-The bones of the pelvis and sacrum form a ring of bone at the base of the torso.
+The bones of the pelvis and sacrum (the bottom of the spinal column) form a ring of bone.
 The hole in the middle is known as the pelvic canal.

 The shape of the pelvis and the pelvic canal differs between male and female.

 The difference in shape of the pelvic canal means the size and shape of the pelvic floor muscles also differs between male and female.

 For practical purposes, these differences do not matter.
 What matters is having sufficient activation your pelvic floor muscles, balanced between left and right sides.